Hong Kong comes top for M&A leaks, survey shows

-LONDON (Reuters) - A crackdown on misdemeanors in the finance industry has helped to reduce the leaking of M&A deals before they are made public to the lowest level since the financial crisis, according to a survey, which also found Hong Kong was the leakiest market.
+LONDON, Nov 19 (Reuters) - A crackdown on misdemeanours in the finance industry has helped to reduce the leaking of M&A deals before they are made public to the lowest level since the financial crisis, according to a survey, which also found Hong Kong was the leakiest market.

 Last year, just six percent of deals leaked, against an average of 7.4 percent in 2009-2014, the survey found.
-It was commissioned by Intralinks Holdings IL.N, which provides services for managing M&A deals, and conducted by Britain’s Cass Business School.
+It was commissioned by Intralinks Holdings, which provides services for managing M&A deals, and conducted by Britain’s Cass Business School.

 It said the overall fall in leaks was due to tighter regulation and internal governance, as well as the increased risks that a leak presents to a transaction.